chrispassas98/Data_Analysis_Music_Company/README.md

 # Data Content
 The dataset for WSDA Music contains information for analyzing the company's operations and success.
-Also, it comprises 11 tables and 64 columns:
+Also, it comprises 11 tables:
 - Album
 - Artist
 - Customer